Methods that work…

 The pine squirrels heard and did stop barking.

 Humans … Something pretty interesting happens in the first few seconds after you first notice someone (or even just before?)

-How do others react if you still your inner process and just gently notice them as if you were seeing the deepest good they carry?
+How do others react if you still your inner process and just gently notice them as if you were seeing the deepest good they exist in?

 Chickadees … Knew my inner state before I did!